 This centrally located neighbourhood is also where you’ll find the best nightlife in the city.
 Dotted along King Street are a great variety of bars, cocktail lounges, speakeasies and rooftop patios that offer everything from tasty drinks to trusty pints.
 So whether you want a chill night out or to burn up the dancefloor, Downtown Charleston has what you’re looking for.
 Of course, this area get’s particularly lively if you are in Charleston at the weekend.

-Best Airbnb in Downtown Charleston: Two Bedroom Apartment near King Street
+Best Airbnb in Downtown Charleston: Beautifully Restored Downtown Apartment

 Best Hotel in Downtown Charleston: Comfort Inn Downtown Charleston